 You’ve most likely been forewarned about keeping up to date on all of your estate planning documents.
 However, it’s equally important to remember that you must pay special attention to updating these documents following a divorce.
 Additionally, you should always follow through on the transfer and documentation of assets before the divorce is complete.
 There could be great consequences for failing to address estate planning after divorce and updating your documents and beneficiary designations.

 Estate planning after divorce involves the review of all wills, trusts, retirement accounts, life insurance policies, annuities, deeds, and any other documents that may list your ex-spouse as a beneficiary on the account.

-For example, one couple received a multi-million dollar settlement when the husband was injured in an accident.
-The couple had signed a prenuptial agreement before getting married, but the husband put the settlement into a trust that named the wife as the beneficiary.
-After a decade, the couple filed for divorce, but the husband never changed the beneficiary designation on the trust.
+For example, say a couple receives a multi-million dollar settlement after the husband was injured in an accident.
+Then, the husband puts the settlement into a trust naming his wife as the beneficiary.
+After a decade, the couple files for divorce, but the husband never changes the beneficiary designation on the trust.

-Two days before the divorce was to be finalized, the husband died.
-State law provided that the divorce was not final until the decree was signed, thereby making the soon to be former spouse the beneficiary of the trust.
-She got to keep the millions in the trust because the designation was never changed.
+Then, two days prior to the finalization of the divorce, the husband dies.
+State law provides that the divorce was not final until the decree was signed, thereby making the future former spouse the beneficiary of the trust.
+She keeps the millions because the husband never changed the designation!

 Low-Cost Options For Estate Planning After Divorce

 If you need more information about estate planning, do not hesitate to call our office.
 A People’s Choice has been providing self-help legal document services for over 30 years and has established an excellent reputation in the community.
-When you are ready to prepare your paperwork, information can be provided to us through our convenient online system, over the phone or in person.
+When you are ready to prepare your paperwork, you can provide us with your information through our convenient online system, over the phone, or in person.

 A People’s Choice provides estate planning document preparation services for filing in all courts throughout California.